X01XX/UES-Forth/README.md

 > all-tests | main

-A program that can learn (at a low level), avoid negative states, seek positive states (a little more work is needed) and run on a Raspberry Pi class computer.
+A program that can learn (at a low level), avoid negative states, seek positive states, and run on a Raspberry Pi class computer.